 Ease of Use

-While all of the backpacks listed here are designed to carry laptops, we also wanted to compare how well they held everything else and how well they handled everyday use of other items besides laptops.
-We specifically addressed different contexts or activities and measured how easy it was to perform these tasks.
-Was the bag big enough to carry water?
-Does it come with a hydration reservoir?
+While all of the backpacks listed here are designed to carry laptops, we also wanted to compare how well they hold everything else and how well they handle everyday use of other items besides laptops.
+We specifically addressed different contexts and activities and measured how easy it was to perform these tasks.
+Is the bag big enough to carry water?
 Can it carry a jacket, climbing shoes, and harness for a session at the gym, or even a full change of clothes?
 How about picking up groceries for dinner on your way home from work?
 Most importantly, we look to see which can allow you to access your laptop the easiest when the pack is fully loaded.
 We gave this metric 15% of the total score for each product.

 The results of the test were predictably all over the board.
-We noticed that two things in particular made for an especially water resistant bag: a durable water resistant (DWR) coating and covered zippers.
+We noticed that two things in particular made for an exceptionally water-resistant bag: a durable water resistant (DWR) coating and covered zippers.
 DWR coatings are applied to the fabric of a bag and help it to shed water upon contact, rather than absorb water.
-It's worth noting that over time and with wear, these DWR coatings will break down and wear off, and will need to be reapplied if the original amount of water resistance is to be maintained.
-We found that zippers were the main point of water entry into a backpack.
+It's worth noting that over time and with wear, these DWR coatings will break down and wear off, and require reapplication if the original amount of water resistance is to be maintained.
+Zippers, though, were the main point of water entry into a backpack.